swamiiyer/swamiiyer.github.io/_pages/cs451/course_info.md

 | [60, 63)  | D-  |
 | [0, 60)   | F   |

-**Note:**
+#### Note

 - The goal of the projects is to make sure that you can apply the concepts learned in class to enhance the functionality of the base *j\-\-* compiler, ie, add new programming constructs to the language.
 - The exams will test your understanding of the material covered in class as well as concepts from the projects.
 - Each of the two closed-book exams will take place during a class period.
 You will be allowed to use a one-page (two sides) notes sheet.
-- I will not give makeup exams unless there is an extremely compelling reason and documentation to support it.
 - If you score at least 80% on both exams, the higher exam score will be considered as the exam average.
 - Attendance score will be based on your attendance in class.
 - You can earn up to 0.01x% extra points if x% of the class completes the end-of-semester course evaluation.
 - If your overall score falls within half a percent of a higher grade, your score will be elevated to that grade.

-To calculate your current course grade, visit the [What's My Grade](https://www.cs.umb.edu/~siyer/teaching/cs451_grade.html) website.
+Click [here](grade.html) calculate your current course grade.

 ### iClicker

-I will use [iClicker](https://app.reef-education.com/\#/login iClicker) to record your attendance in class.
-You will be able to mark yourself present, using your laptop or smartphone, during the first 15 minutes of a class.
-In addition, I will take paper-based attendance on three unannounced days.
+Starting from the second week, I will use [iClicker](https://app.reef-education.com/\#/login iClicker) to record your attendance in class.
+You will be able to mark yourself present, using your laptop or smart device, during the first 15 minutes of a class.
+In addition, I will take paper-based attendance on some undisclosed days.
 If I find any discrepancy in your attendance record on those days (ie, you were marked present on iClicker but absent on paper), you will receive a 0 for your overall attendance score.

 ### Piazza

-I will use [Piazza](https://piazza.com/umb/fall2023/cs451651/home) as the online discussion forum for the course.
+I will use [Piazza](https://piazza.com/umb/spring2024/cs451651/home) as the online discussion forum for the course.
 If you have any general questions about the projects, lectures, textbook, or other course material, the most effective way to get them resolved is by posting them on Piazza.
 You can expect your questions to be answered by the course staff or one of your classmates.
 Remember that you can post anonymously, but you are anonymous only to your classmates and not to the course staff.

 ### Gradescope